 Nigeria is a country on the west coast of Africa, as of December 2019, Nigeria has a total population of 201 million, making it the most populous country in Africa, accounting for 16% of the total population of Africa.
 It is also the largest economy in Africa.
-In 2013, Nigeria’s gross domestic product (GDP) 509.9 billion US dollars. the population of Nigeria is increasing rapidly.
+In 2013, Nigeria’s gross domestic product (GDP) was 509.9 billion US dollars. the population of Nigeria is increasing rapidly.
 According to the “Guardian” report, the International Finance Corporation (IFC) announced a US$39 million financing plan to build a continuous polymerization PET resin factory in Ogun State.
 20% of the raw materials of the factory will come from local waste plastics.
 Thereby strengthening recycling and manufacturing in Nigeria.

 As the population continues to increase, the amount of plastic waste generated is also increasing.
 With the rapid growth of the urban population, effective modern technology is needed to manage waste.
 The plastic recycling business in Nigeria is very popular nowadays.
 The recycling of waste plastics is one of the best technologies to avoid environmental air pollution caused by the burning of plastics.

 Plastic recycling which means melting waste plastics into pellets is a process of recycling waste or waste plastics and reprocessing the materials into useful products.
 Waste plastic bags and plastic bottles will be crushed, washed, and then melted and granulated by a plastic granulator.
 Plastic recycling includes melting plastic flakes or soft plastic films, and recycled plastic pellets can be used to make plastic chairs, tables, and toys.
 In the manufacturing process of plastic products (such as polyethylene film and bags), some plastic scraps will also be recycled.
 Then recycle them.